LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

     * **Success Message**: Enter the message to send to the consumer if the file upload to your external file share is successful.
 The default value is, "Successfully processed the file."
     * **Failure Message**: Enter the message to send to the consumer if the file upload to your external file share is unsuccessful due to an error.
 The default value is, "Failed to process the file.
 Please try again."
     * **Validation Failure Message**: Enter the message to send to the consumer if the upload fails because the consumer has attempted to upload a file of an invalid type.
 If you don't supply a message, the following message is sent, "The file type is invalid.
 Upload one of these types: {a}, {b}, {c}."
 To help to avoid validation failures, consider mentioning the acceptable file types in the File Upload message, as we've done in the image above.
     * **In-progress Message**: Enter the message to send to the consumer when the upload begins.
-The default value is, "Processing the file..."
+The default value is, "Processing the file…"

 4. Immediately after the File Upload interaction, add an Integration interaction <img class="inlineimage" style="width:30px" src="img/ConvoBuilder/icon_integration.png" alt="">.
 In the Integration interaction, select the File integration to invoke (Integration type = File).